 classmethod load(path)[source]

-Load a mesh from a saved mesh file set using the meshio package:
+Load a mesh from a saved mesh file using the meshio package.

 phase